marie-ototoi/s-paths/readme.md

 $ docker container ls
 ```

-And use it to start an isql console
+And use it to start an isql console (replace 93211349efc4 with your container id)
 ```bash
 $ docker exec -it 93211349efc4 bash
 $ isql-v -U dba -P dba
 ```

-You can now use bulk upload (leave the full directory path, it is mapped to your dump folder)
+You can now use bulk upload (leave the full directory path as below, it is mapped to your dump folder)

 ```
 > SPARQL CREATE GRAPH <http://nobel.ilda.fr>;